djbob0/Data-Science-Minor/README.md

 ## 2.3.2 Neural Networks

-Also to mention is that  I prepared some data together with Hassan, not for the logistic regression but for the CNN we’ve been training.
+Also to mention is that  I prepared some data together with Hassan, not for the Logistic-Regression-Model but for the CNN we’ve been training.

 - 927ce917
 - Picture of datastructure RGB